 Location: Kowloon, China

-TXD is an incubator created by DeepTeck, a community of deep technology experts, and TusPark HK, one of the largest startup incubation groups in China.
-The organization aims to support early-stage startups in Hong Kong and the Greater Bay Area.
+TXD is one of the most popular tech startup incubators.
+It is originally created by DeepTeck, a community of deep technology experts, and TusPark HK, one of the largest startup incubation groups in China.
+The organization aims to become one of the top incubators in Hong Kong and the Greater Bay Area, and offer support to the most prominent tech-related startups.

 - Their 3-month Inside Out (IO) program provides support to individual PhDs or groups of scientists who want to transform their tech-related ideas into actual businesses.